GuidoGazzani-ai/pdv_nn/README.md

 For citations:\
 **MDPI and ACS Style**\
-Gazzani, G.; Guyon, J. Pricing and calibration in the 4-factor path-dependent volatility model.
+Gazzani, Guido and Guyon, Julien Pricing and calibration in the 4-factor path-dependent volatility model.
 ```
 @article{GG:24,
       title={{Pricing and calibration in the 4-factor path-dependent volatility model}},